 Founded in 2000 through a grant from the Oakley Foundation, the observatory features a wide variety of telescopes and other equipment necessary for the study of the night sky.

-The mission of the Oakley Observatory at Rose-Hulman is to provide our students with the opportunity to enrich their education through a hands-on experience in astronomy and to serve as an astronomical resource for the local community.
+The mission of the Oakley Observatory is to enrich student education through hands-on experience in astronomy and to serve as an astronomical resource for the local community.

-It is our belief that most people have a natural curiosity about the world in which we live, a particular interest in astronomical events, and an awe of the beauty and majesty of the universe.
-This is certainly true of Rose-Hulman students who are technically and scientifically oriented.
-It is the role of the Oakley Observatory to provide a means for our students to pursue their interest and curiosity.
+We believe people have a natural curiosity about the world, a particular interest in astronomical events and an awe of the beauty and majesty of the universe.
+This is certainly true of Rose-Hulman students.
+The Oakley Observatory is here to let our students pursue their interests and curiosities.